qmk/qmk_firmware/keyboards/splitkb/zima/readme.md

 Make example for this keyboard (after setting up your build environment):

     make splitkb/zima:default

+Keyboard can be put into bootloader mode by pressing the button to the right of the USB port on the underside of the PCB.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).